 This performs scanning-line bidirectional Z-level rough cutting.
 Scanning-line bidirectional cutting reduces the connecting move, which makes it possible to shorten the cutting time.
 Moreover, both core and cavity shapes can be cut, and for a composite shape, the system automatically detects cutting areas and outputs cutter paths.

 3D Offset Cutting

 This is a finishing mode that outputs offset cutter paths along surfaces with a constant step.
-This mode outputs cutter paths for the entire shape in the specified area with a constant step and leaves uniform stock
+This mode outputs cutter paths for the entire shape in the specified area with a constant step and leaves uniform stock.

-Performing Z-level cutting, which uses climb cutting, suitable for high-speed and high-precision machining, enables a high-quality surface finish required for mold manufacturing.
+Performing Z-level cutting, which uses climb cutting, suitable for high-speed and high-precision machining, provides a high-quality surface finish required for mold manufacturing.
 It is also possible to cut near-horizontal areas by adding “Offset cutting”, or by using “Flat part circumference” or “Scanning-Line area” together.
 With a variety of useful parameters and functions like “Spiral cutting”, Z-level Finishing has been widely used from the semi-finishing process to the finishing process.

 Z-level Finishing (Spiral Mode)

 This is a function for re-processing the regions that were left uncut, using a smaller tool.
 Based on the radius of the previous tool, remainder regions are automatically detected and cutter paths are generated for those regions only.
-Cutting of remainder regions can be performed along ridgelines or perpendicularly to ridgelines, depending on the angle of the ridgeline.
+The cutting of remainder regions can be performed along ridgelines or perpendicularly to ridgelines, depending on the angle of the ridgeline.